michaeluno/discount-by-answer-for-easy-digital-downloads/readme.txt

 == Changelog ==

 = 1.0.1 - 2019/12/13 =
-- Fixed a bug that the discount start and expiration time was not properly set due to applying the GMT time zone.
+- Fixed a bug that the discount start and expiration date (time) was not properly set due to applying the GMT time zone.

 = 1.0.0 - 2019/02/03 =
 - Released.